-Sixteen bull trout (Seton Lake n=2; Anderson Lake n=14) and four rainbow trout (Seton Lake n=1; Anderson Lake n=3) were marked with PIT tags.
+Fourteen bull trout (Seton Lake n=3; Anderson Lake n=11) and three rainbow trout (all from Anderson Lake) were marked with PIT tags in 2019.
 Only fish that were alive and in robust condition were tagged.
-No fish that had been tagged during previous study years (i.e., 2013 to 2017) were recaptured in Year 6 (2018).
-Original capture and recapture information for all recaptured fish to-date is summarized in Table 3.7.
+The total numbers of fish tagged during each monitoring year are summarized in Table 3.7.
+No fish that had been tagged during preceding study years (i.e., 2013 to 2018) were recaptured in Year 6 (2018) or Year 7 (2019).
+Original capture and recapture information for all recaptured fish to-date is summarized in Table 3.8.